kwurst/CS-448/Syllabus.md

 ---|:-:
 Attendance and Participation in Team Status, Planning, Estimation, and Review Meetings | 25% Peer Reviews | 20%
-Blog Entries with Reflections on Learning and Work Products | 30% Final Group Presentation  | 25%
+Blog posts with Reflections on Learning and Work Products | 25% Blog posts on Professionalism Readings | 15%
+Final Group Presentation  | 15%

 ## Grading Scale
 Percentage | Letter Grade